 You will submit a short assignment most weeks throughout the course.
-These are usually very short papers.
+Most weeks, the assignments are very short papers.
 There are also two weeks during which you will take a total of four ten-question, multiple-choice quizzes, one for each of the four broad theological traditions you encounter in the readings for those weeks.
 You have 60 minutes to complete each quiz, which starts when you click on the quiz.
 You may retake each quiz twice.
 If you retake the quiz, the highest score you receive will be recorded for the course.